 Arctic Marine Biodiversity Network (AMBON)

-The Arctic Marine Biodiversity Network (AMBON) is a project supported by the National Ocean Partnership Program with funding provided from the Bureau of Ocean Energy Management and the National Oceanic and Atmospheric Administration.
-During an initial phase, field seasons were undertaken in August 2015 and August 2017 in the Chukchi Sea.
-A second phase is underway with sampling undertaken in October 2020 and November 2021 during a coordinated field program with the Distributed Biological Observatory.
+The Arctic Marine Biodiversity Network (AMBON) is a project supported by the National Ocean Partnership Program, which since 2015 has received funding contributions from the Bureau of Ocean Energy Management, the Office of Naval Research, NOAA, and NASA.
+We are now in the third phase of funding, and fieldwork is coordinated with the Distributed Biological Observatory, Eco-FOCI (a NOAA program of the Pacific Marine Environmental Laboratory and the Alaska Fisheries Science Center), and the Chukchi Ecosystem Observatory.
 Katrin Iken of the University of Alaska Fairbanks is the lead principal investigator and we are contributing expertise in benthic ecology and biogeochemical drivers of biodiversity.
 The goal of the Network is to demonstrate and build an operational biodiversity observation network from microbes to high trophic levels in the context of climate change and anthropogenic influences.
 AMBON has four goals: To close current gaps in taxonomic and spatial coverage in biodiversity observations on the continental shelf; to integrate and synthesize past and ongoing research programs into an Arctic biodiversity network with publicly accessible data; to demonstrate how a sustainable observing network could be developed for this and other regions and ecosystems; to link with international biodiversity programs on the pan-Arctic level.

 AMBON is one of six projects currently funded under the Marine Biodiversity Observation Network (MBON) program, which is a component of the Integrated Ocean Observing System (IOOS).
 MBON biological occurence data submitted to OBIS-USA is also automatically archived at NCEI here